Jenelle Evans Daughter, Ensley, Tested Positive For Drugs At Birth, Jenelle Investigated By CPS

 “Upon the birth of Ensley, the newborn tested positive for marijuana.
 DSS became involved due to Ensley testing positive for marijuana and opened an investigation.
 Upon information and belief, both Plaintiff and David had positive drug screens for marijuana.”

 Jenelle Evans was able to end the CPS (Child Protective Services) investigation into the welfare of her children by flying to Los Angeles and obtaining a medical marijuana license.
-But according to insiders, this wasn’t necessarily done in the most safe of ways, as the person who gave her the medical marijuana license may actually be a plastic surgeon and not qualified to give them out.
+But according to insiders, this wasn’t necessarily done in the most safe of ways, as the person who gave her the medical marijuana license may actually be a plastic surgeon and was allegedly not qualified to give them out.

 Still, it was enough to end the investigation into Jenelle’s drug use and the fact that her daughter tested positive for THC.
 According to the courts, they had enough documentation that Jenelle needed the marijuana for medical purposes.